bansicloud/hello/README.md

 ## Hello
 Its a video conference solution using HTML5 WEBRTC protocol.
-CHeck out the app at [https://its-hello.herokluapp.com](https://its-hello.herokluapp.com).
+Check out the app at [its-hello.herokuapp.com](https://its-hello.herokuapp.com).

 ## Prerequisites *(to setup locally)*:
 - Node.Js (6.x or above)